 The San Francisco Zoological Society was established in 1954 as a nonprofit membership organization dedicated to the support of the San Francisco Zoo.
-Today the Zoological Society has more than 25,000 members, making it one of the top ten zoological societies in the country.
+Today the Zoological Society has more than 25,000 members, making it one of the top 10 zoological societies in the country.

-Ongoing fund raising programs and events generate financial support for these goals.
-Some of our major fund-raising efforts are the Membership program, ZooFest and ZooFest for Kids.
+Ongoing fundraising programs and events generate financial support for these goals.
+Major Zoo fundraising comes from the Membership program and its annual fundraiser, ZooFest.

 The San Francisco Zoo maintains an active chapter of this national association to promote professional development of our keeper staff and raise money for conservation organizations.
-Each year, our From the Heart party brings together animal keepers from throughout the Bay Area and Northern California to exchange information, have fun and support conservation.
+Our From the Heart party brings together animal keepers from throughout the Bay Area and Northern California to exchange information, have fun, and support conservation.
 We also participate in the national Bowling for Rhinos fundraising effort, organize enrichment and training at the Zoo, and will soon be offering new programs for our guests as well.
 The following projects have received underwriting from the San Francisco chapter of the American Association of Zoo Keepers through our various fundraising activities:

 Through the AZA’s accreditation process, institutions undergo detailed review and inspection of its facilities and operations.
 Institutions that have met the AZA’s accreditation standards become professional accredited members.
 As an AZA member, the Zoo works cooperatively with other member institutions in a variety of important conservation and conservation education programs, such as Species Survival Plans (SSP) which manage the breeding of selected endangered species in order to maintain a healthy, self-sustaining captive population that is genetically diverse and demographically stable.